curityio/database-client-migration-example/README.md

 ## Migration Behavior

-The migration shows how to perform the following steps:
+The migration shows how to perform the following steps in a simple Node.js GraphQL client:

 - Read existing clients from all token service profiles using the RESTCONF API
 - Translate them to the GraphQL client format
 - Save them to a JDBC data source by calling the GraphQL API

+## Migration Configuration

+The Node.js app needs to be authorized to call GraphQL authorization requirements.\
+It must therefore get an access token with the right permissions.\
+The `migration-configuration.xml` file shows the approach for doing this:

+- A `migration-client` is created that uses a custom `database-clients` scope
+- This scope is granted GraphQL database client access
+- A rule list is added to the attribute authorization manager configured against the token profile

 ## Running the Migration Process